 Slightly loosen the four Altitude Lock Knobs, but do NOT loosen the polar axis pivot screws.
 Move the polar axis up or down with the large Altitude Adjuster Knob located in the front of the polar axis assembly.
 If lowering the axis, you may need to "help" the axis down if your lock knobs are somewhat tight.
 If you lower the axis, always be sure that the axis remains in firm contact with the stainless steel thrust pad.
 Please refer to the illustrations earlier in this manual if you are unsure about these parts.
+It is also possible to make fine altitude adjustments by using the turnbuckle on the north leg of our pier, if used.
 Final adjustment should always be made pushing up in altitude.

-One full turn of the altitude knob is approximately 0.6031 degrees (36.1 arcminutes).
+One full turn of the altitude knob is approximately 0.41 degrees (24.6 arcminutes).